Henry S. Baird: Family and personal life

-On August 12, 1824, Henry Baird married the 14-year-old Elizabeth Fisher, who had been his favorite student.
+On August 12, 1824, Henry Baird married 14-year-old Elizabeth Fisher, who had been his favorite student.
 Elizabeth was born in Prairie du Chien in southwest Wisconsin and had moved with her mother to Mackinac Island as a toddler.
 She was the child of a British fur trader and a French-Ottawa mother and spoke several languages.
 Baird brought his wife from Mackinac Island, by ship, to Green Bay.
 Elizabeth's skill at translation and her family connections to the American Indian communities made their home a hub for social life in the territory and contributed to her husband's political success.
-Elizabeth later wrote of her life in the territory in "Reminscences of Life in Territorial Wisconsin."
+Elizabeth later wrote of her life in the territory in Reminscences of Life in Territorial Wisconsin.
 Henry and Elizabeth had four daughters, with two surviving to adulthood.

 Henry's law office, the Baird Law Office, is a small Greek Revival building that he purchased in 1841.
 The building was moved and is preserved at Heritage Hill State Park.